michaelbrewer/aws-lambda-events/docs/lambda-resources.md

 === "Using CLI arguments"

-    Publishing a `ses/ses.json` test event as a shareable event for the lambda function named `full-lambda-name`
+    Publishing a `ses/ses.json` test event as a shareable event for the Lambda function named `full-lambda-name`

     ```script
     publish-shared-event -e ses/ses.json -f full-lambda-name -r us-east-1